 The Grays keep a registry of visitors to their home.
 They even have comments by a Michigan couple who became engaged in their third-floor Superman room.

 "The man actually pulled off his shirt and showed his girlfriend he was wearing a Superman T-shirt," Fannie said.
 "That's when he asked his girl to marry him."
 A few weeks later, the couple returned and exchanged their wedding vows in the old room where Siegel and Shuster made history with their fictional character.

-The Grays and thousands of others who are celebrating Superman's 75th birthday are quick to tell anyone that the Man of Steel was not born on the planet Krypton.
-He was born in Cleveland.
+The Grays and thousands of others who are celebrating Superman's birthday are quick to tell anyone that the Man of Steel was not born on the planet Krypton.
+He was born in Cleveland on April 18.

 His birth was brought by two teenaged boys from Glenville High School.
 On the third floor of Siegel's house, they drew a picture of a man wearing a red, blue and yellow suit with a cape that trailed him.
 The man possessed superhuman qualities.
 He could fly, had x-ray vision, enormous strength, could leap tall buildings with a single bound and could outrace a speeding bullet.
 One boy drew the character on paper and the other wrote the words that were the first Superman comic strip.